Quick Answer

 - Guilt about moving a parent — Feeling that placing a parent in memory care is abandonment.

 - Cost concerns — Memory care costs more than assisted living, and families delay to avoid the expense.
+We have a guide on how to pay for assisted living with no money that may help.

 - Los Angeles logistics — Long waitlists, traffic, and limited availability make families reluctant to start the process.